Synthetic Data Generation Using Large Language Models: Advances in Text and Code: Introduction

 This paper provides a comprehensive analysis of LLM-based synthetic data generation, with contributions summarized as follows:

 \begin{itemize} \item \textbf{Survey of Techniques}: We review major approaches for LLM-driven data generation in text and code, including prompt-based augmentation, retrieval-augmented generation, self-instruct methods, and reinforcement learning with feedback.
-We categorize methods by their strategies (e.g., zero-shot vs. few-shot prompting, knowledge integration, iterative refinement) and discuss representative examples from recent literature \citep{chai_text_2025}
+We categorize methods by their strategies (e.g., zero-shot vs. few-shot prompting, knowledge integration, iterative refinement) and discuss representative examples from recent literature \cite{chai_text_2025}

 \item \textbf{Advances in Text Data Generation}: We explore how LLMs are used to create synthetic text datasets for tasks such as classification, question answering, and instruction-following.
 Key studies are examined to understand the impact of synthetic data on model performance, data diversity, and efficiency.
-We highlight empirical findings (e.g., improvements of 3–26\% with synthetic augmentation in low-data regimes) and analyze how prompt design and data curation affect quality \citep{li_data_2024}.
+We highlight empirical findings (e.g., improvements of 3–26\% with synthetic augmentation in low-data regimes) and analyze how prompt design and data curation affect quality \cite{li_data_2024}.

 \item \textbf{Advances in Code Data Generation}: We survey the parallel emergence of LLM-generated code data for training code intelligence models.
-We discuss techniques for generating code through LLM prompts, executing code to validate correctness, and synthesizing coding instruction data at scale \citep{liu_best_2024}.
+We discuss techniques for generating code through LLM prompts, executing code to validate correctness, and synthesizing coding instruction data at scale \cite{liu_best_2024}.
 Examples include synthetic programming problems and solutions, code edits for diversity, and instruction-tuning datasets (e.g., Code Alpaca, WizardCoder) generated by LLMs.

-\item \textbf{Challenges and Mitigations}: We outline the main challenges in using LLMs for synthetic data, such as ensuring data fidelity and factuality, avoiding modeling biases, maintaining diversity without drifting from real data distribution, and preventing \textit{model collapse} from iterative self-training on AI-generated data.
-We discuss solutions proposed in literature, like filtering and weighting synthetic examples \citep{li_data_2024}, blending synthetic and real data \citep{gerstgrasser_is_2024}, and leveraging feedback (e.g., executors for code, retrieval for facts) to improve quality \citep{gehring_rlef_2025} \citep{khaliq_ragar_2024}.
+\item \textbf{Challenges and Mitigations}: We outline the main challenges in using LLMs for synthetic data, such as ensuring data fidelity and factuality, avoiding modeling biases, maintaining diversity without drifting from real data distribution, and preventing \textit{model collapse} \footnote{Model collapse refers to the degradation of model quality that occurs when successive generations of models are trained primarily or exclusively on synthetic data produced by other models, leading to loss of diversity, factuality, or robustness; see~\cite{gerstgrasser_is_2024}.} from iterative self-training on AI-generated data.
+We discuss solutions proposed in literature, like filtering and weighting synthetic examples \cite{li_data_2024}, blending synthetic and real data \cite{gerstgrasser_is_2024}, and leveraging feedback (e.g., executors for code, retrieval for facts) to improve quality \cite{gehring_rlef_2025} \cite{khaliq_ragar_2024}.

 \item \textbf{Future Directions}: We identify open research directions, including more rigorous evaluation metrics for synthetic data quality, techniques for controlling generation (to target rare phenomena or reduce biases), expanding synthetic data generation to multimodal and low-resource language settings, and frameworks for safe and privacy-preserving synthetic data in industry applications.
 Throughout, we connect recent findings to prior work to provide a well-rounded perspective on how LLM-based synthetic data generation is shaping the future of NLP and software engineering research. \end{itemize}